-The historic drill cores will be sampled will be sent in for assay within the next week.
-The airborne magnetics and radiometrics survey is expected to occur in June.
-We will then move as quickly as possible to obtain land access agreements, cut lines and conduct the IP survey.
+The Company will conduct a detailed Airborne Mag and Radiometrics survey on the project, moving as quickly as possible to obtain land access agreements, cut lines and conduct an IP survey.
 Following that drill targets will be defined by integrating all available data and a drill program will be proposed.